novix-sa/Pyplan/docs/Quick Start.md

     print('parameters: ' + str(a) + ',' + str(b))
     result = a+b

-On the left space you will write your Python code.
+On the left space of the Code Tab, you will paste your Python code.
 On the right side will be displayed the console output.

-  You should see something like this:
+After clicking the run button on the same tab, uou should see something like this:
 ![Coding and running](http://img.pyplan.org/Quick_start_evaluation.png)

 If you double click the node or press <Ctrl + R>, it will show its result, which in this case is a 9.